Martin Charteris, Baron Charteris of Amisfield

 Lieutenant-Colonel Martin Michael Charles Charteris, Baron Charteris of Amisfield, GCB, GCVO, OBE, QSO, PC (7 September 1913 – 23 December 1999) was a British Army officer and courtier of Queen Elizabeth II.
-Charteris was the longest-serving Assistant Private Secretary to the Sovereign, having served for over 20 years in that position.
+Charteris was the longest-serving Assistant Private Secretary to the Sovereign, having served for over 18 years in that position.
 Later, he became Private Secretary to the Sovereign.

 Early life and education

-Charteris was the second of two sons born to Hugo Francis Charteris, Lord Elcho (1884–1916), and Lady Violet Catherine Manners (died 1971).
-His paternal grandparents were The 11th Earl of Wemyss and Mary Constance Wyndham, and his maternal grandparents were The 8th Duke of Rutland and Violet Lindsay.
+Martin Michael Charles Charteris was born on 7 September 1913 in London, England.
+He was the second of two sons born to Hugo Francis Charteris, Lord Elcho (1884–1916), and Lady Violet Catherine Manners (died 1971).
+His paternal grandparents were the 11th Earl of Wemyss and Mary Constance Wyndham, and his maternal grandparents were the 8th Duke of Rutland and Violet Lindsay.
 His father, a barrister, was killed in action in Egypt in the First World War, and his mother remarried in 1922.
 His brother, David, succeeded as 12th Earl of Wemyss following the death of their grandfather in 1937.

-He was educated at Eton and the Royal Military College, Sandhurst, and was commissioned in the King's Royal Rifle Corps.
+He was educated at Lockers Park School in Hertfordshire, Eton and the Royal Military College, Sandhurst, and was commissioned in the King's Royal Rifle Corps.
 He fought in the Middle East during the Second World War, rising to the rank of lieutenant-colonel.
 On his return, he married the Hon.
 Mary Margesson (a daughter of the 1st Viscount Margesson) on 16 December 1944 in Jerusalem and they had three children.
 He retired from the Army in 1951.